howaskew/Explore-OpenActive-data-with-R-code/README.md

 ```
 Notes:

-For the 'what', we use a standardised list of activities, managed as concepts in a [controlled vocabulary](https://activity-list.openactive.io/en/hierarchical_concepts.html).
+For the "what", we use a standardised list of activities, managed as concepts in a [controlled vocabulary](https://activity-list.openactive.io/en/hierarchical_concepts.html).
 This helps app designers to consistently present and group and filter activities in search interfaces.

-The 'when' may not be obvious at first glance - there is no date field.
+The "when" may not be obvious at first glance - there is no date field.
 This is a feed of SessionSeries - it contains information that relates to a number of sessions.
 The date and time information that relates to an individual scheduled session is handled separately.
 In some cases, SessionSeries are linked to a separate ScheduledSession feed by an id variable.
 However, in this feed, the individual dated sessions are described in data.subEvent.